The 2014 four-month residential Program will include:

 The cornerstone of the Yale World Fellows Program is a 15-week global affairs colloquium taught by renowned faculty from across Yale’s undergraduate, graduate and Professional schools.
 Through exposure to both classical philosophical texts, current academic research and practical thought, the program creates a real-world experience unlike any traditional academic program.
 Fellows are challenged to test their own boundaries, to think differently about their work to date and to consider new and potentially multi-disciplinary directions.

 World Fellows are brought to Yale at a critical point in their careers.
 They have been recognized as leaders but are looking to have even greater professional impact.
 We respond by providing a structured space for self-assessment, reflection, and peer feedback.
 Sessions facilitated by Yale School of Management faculty expose Fellows to negotiation, entrepreneurship, and innovation.
-Fellows also receive individualized coaching in public speaking and media training, building confidence and enhancing personal presence.
+Fellows also receive individualized coaching in public speaking and media training, storytelling for movement building.
+These activities are designed to increase confidence and enhance personal presence.

-In an off-the-record conversation series, Fellows hear the personal side of professional trajectories and have the opportunity to ask hard questions to some of the world’s most gifted practitioners.
-The World Fellows have hosted leaders ranging from former Secretary-General of the United Nations Kofi Annan; former heads of state Ernesto Zedillo and Tony Blair; U.S. Supreme Court Justices Stephen Breyer and Ruth Bader Ginsburg; and award-winning writers David Brooks and Elizabeth Alexander.
-Fellows also interact with prominent leaders across sectors during field trips to policy, cultural and financial hubs Washington, DC and New York City.
+In a series off-the-record conversations, Fellows hear the personal side of professional trajectories and have the opportunity to ask hard questions to some of the world’s most gifted practitioners.
+The World Fellows have hosted leaders ranging from former Secretary-General of the United Nations Kofi Annan; former heads of state Ernesto Zedillo and Tony Blair; U.S. Supreme Court Justices Stephen Breyer and Ruth Bader Ginsburg; and award-winning writers Elizabeth Alexander and David Brooks.
+Fellows also interact with prominent leaders and groundbreaking organizations across sectors during field trips to Washington, DC and New York City.

 Learn more about applying to become a Yale World Fellow.